Liam Neeson clarifies controversial revenge remarks: 'I'm not a racist'

 "Luckily no violence occurred," he said, adding that he likely would have attacked and possibly killed a man if confronted.

-His interview with "GMA" anchor Robin Roberts was a very candid back and forth about racism in the world today and the actor said his takeaway from this experience is that there needs to be a larger discussion to stomp out racism and bigotry.
+His interview with "GMA" anchor Robin Roberts was a very candid back and forth about racism in the world today.
+The actor said his takeaway from this experience was that there needs to be a larger discussion to stomp out racism and bigotry.

 RIGHT NOW ON @GMA: Liam Neeson LIVE. pic.twitter.com/V7mUpHUenw— Good Morning America (@GMA) February 5, 2019